-If you are receiving a ban message when attempting to connect to Snoonet, please contact http://support.snoonet.org with the ban message error, all nicknames used, and any information you have about why the ban was applied.
+If you received a message when attempting to connect stating that you're banned, you may raise a ticket at https://support.snoonet.org/ with the exact ban message, your nickname/nicknames you've recently used and any information you have about why the ban might have been applied.

 Where a ban has been applied based on your actions, we still encourage you to contact us.
 We prefer to resolve issues through communication where possible, and we may use our discretion to lower/remove the ban entirely if ample reason and apology is given.

-To use SASL, please register an account at https://anope.snoonet.org and set up your client to use the newly registered nickname and password.
+To use SASL authentication, you may register an account at https://anope.snoonet.org (if you don't already have one) and configure your client to use your registered username and password.
 We apologize for the inconvenience, but we feel this measure is necessary to help us maintain a fair, positive, and well-moderated community.